garlicservices/graphql-bundle/README.md

 ## Configuration and Usage

-There are necessary thing for this bundle make to work:
+There are necessary thing make this bundle works:

 ### Add bundle to the Symfony project